February 26, 2020

 Urgent care at her local hospital addressed her time-critical needs, but as she healed, it became evident that she'd sustained severe arm nerve damage.

-Dr. Endress hopes for significant improvement to Kristyn's arm nerve damage, but says it can take months for the nerve transfer surgery to bring about its full benefit.
+The care team hopes for significant improvement to Kristyn's arm nerve damage, knowing it can take months for the nerve transfer surgery to bring about its full benefit.
 The procedure, available in the region only at the health system, can be used to treat a wide range of injuries.

 Following the procedure, Kristyn returned to work at the Topeka Zoo in a limited capacity.
 She looks forward to making progress.